kennyfs/Notes/2024_Fall/Systems_Programming.md

 ## alarm & pause

 * `unsigned int alarm(unsigned int secs)`: set alarm clock, return remaining time.
 Since default is termination, you have to catch it.
-* `int pause(void)`: suspend until signal comes. return if a signal handler is executed and returns.
+* `int pause(void)`: suspend until signal comes.
+Return if a signal handler is executed and returns.

 ### sleep1:
 ```c